-Las Negras takes its name from the mountain to the the left of the village, El Cerro Negro (“The Black Mountain”).
-This is a large mass of dark volcanic material, which has spread over the sea and beaches of the town as an effect of erosion, now filling the stony shoreline with its colour.
+Las Negras takes its name from the mountain and cliffs located just to the north of the village, El Cerro Negro (“The Black Mountain”).
+This is a large mass of dark volcanic material, which has been partly eroded by the sea, now dominating the shoreline with its dark colour.
 The village has around 350 inhabitants.

 Legend has it that Las Negras was founded in the wake of a tragedy; the men of the nearby town of San Pedro had endured a rough night at sea and never returned.
 The widowed women, accustomed to working in agriculture, felt the need to approach nearby villages in order to survive, and from these interactions, a new settlement developed.
 This history also provides two variations of the origin of the village’s name; one says that it was the founders’ black mourning wear which inspired ‘Las Negras’, whilst another much darker legend relates to the elders of the area presenting a group of sailors with two black slaves.
 Those who prefer a more objective explanation for the village’s name need only look toward the volcanic mound of El Cerro Negro nearby.

 The primitive settlement of Las Negras was dominated by the watchtower, formerly the Civil Guard Headquarters.
 There are accounts of inhabitants venturing out by rowing boat or donkey every day, along the steep paths to the small towns in search of food or communication with the rest of the world.

 No maintenance had been undertaken to preserve this traditional mill until a torrential coastal downpour prompted a restoration plan, not only to preserve a piece of history, but also in order to save the original wooden machinery that can still be seen today.
 The site is located on Calle Batiscafo.